frontendr/babel-plugin-transform-compress-graphql/README.md

 ## What about existing variables named `gql`?

-When a template literal is found with a tag named `gql` the scope is checked for an existing binding of that variable.
-If a variable named `gql` exists the tag is not replaced.
+When a template literal is found with a tag named `gql` (or with the same name as the `tagName` option) the scope is checked for an existing binding of that variable and if it exists, the tag is not replaced.

 ## License